zhongxingdou/mayjs/readme.md

 ##principle
 + Simple, but clear
 + Focus better javascript
-+ Keep javascript as javascript
++ Keep JavaScript as JavaScript

 ##Features
 + smart object wrap (wrapping any object like $() in jQuery)